 Valentine’s day is a great way to indulge, especially after the purge that was January.
 But watch out, not all of those sugary sweet treats will make you feel, or smell good long after they’ve passed your lips.
 Sugar feeds bad smelling bacteria, and where possible avoid it!
 If you are looking at using gum or mints to help freshen your breath then look out for ones that use xylitol as a sweetener as these will give you a sweet tasting mint but without the bacteria feeding and calorie laden sugar!

 If you’re looking to share a sweet treat with someone special or with yourself, then avoid any that have sugary, creamy fillings such as caramel, gummy bears or chewy sweets as these contain sugary nasties that will cling to your tooth enamel.
-Instead opt for solid chocolate hearts or bars, better yet if these are dark chocolate which contain less sugar and have some antioxidant properties.
+Instead, opt for solid chocolate hearts or bars, better yet if these are dark chocolate which contains less sugar and have some antioxidant properties.

 H20 The Secret Weapon

-If you have been following the above previously or have noticed any changes in your breaths smell, it would be wise to book an appointment with your dentist as this good be a sign of something more serious.
+If you have been following the above previously or have noticed any changes in the smell of your breath, it would be wise to book an appointment with your dentist as this good be a sign of something more serious.